I123 Ioflupane is a radiopharmaceutical for the diagnosis of Parkinson disease and its differential diagnoses.

 The ilium is not to be confused with t...

 The medical terms ileum and ilium have been causing great confusion to medical students and junior doctors alike for decades now.
 Only separated by one letter, the second vowel, the pronunciation may be identical, or differ slightly with the i sound resembling that in "bit" for ilium (...

 Image guided percutaneous renal biopsy, utilising either ultrasound or CT allows for an accurate, reliable method of acquiring renal tissue for histopathological assessment.

 Biopsy may be of a native or transplant kidney.
 It is divided into two types:

 focal or target...

-Image plate artefact is caused by back scatter radiation.
+Image plate artifact is caused by backscatter radiation.